-Terms used within the Population Management Law.
+Terms used within Population Management and Immigration.

 - Where the householder of a dwelling allows a person, other than a guest, to occupy that dwelling, but does not include allowing a person to live in a dwelling on a short-term and temporary basis in circumstances where the person being accommodated is otherwise lawfully occupying another dwelling.